- Part Number:1910

 Technicians who perform pulmonary function testing should have the basic knowledge required to produce meaningful results.
 Training consisting of approximately 16 hours of formal instruction should cover the following areas.

 a.
-Basic physiology of the forced vital capacity maneuver and the determinants of airflow limitation with emphasis on the relation to reproducibility of results.
+Basic physiology of the forced vital-capacity maneuver and the determinants of airflow limitation, with emphasis on the relation to repeatability of results.

 b.
-Instrumentation requirements including calibration procedures, sources of error and their correction.
+Instrumentation requirements, including calibration check procedures, sources of error, and their correction.

 c.
-Performance of the testing including subject coaching, recognition of improperly performed maneuvers and corrective actions.
+Performance of the testing including worker coaching, recognition of improperly performed maneuvers and corrective actions.

 e.
 Actual use of the equipment under supervised conditions.

 f.
 Measurement of tracings and calculations of results.